tomorroN/aws-solution-architect/services-notes.md

   - **S3 Glacier** - Low-cost storage for archival data with retrieval times ranging from minutes to hours.
   - **S3 Glacier Deep Archive** - Lowest-cost storage class for long-term archival data with retrieval times of up to 12 hours.
   ![img.png](diagrams/amazon-s3-transitions-diagram.png)
+- **S3 Object Lock** - Allows you to store objects using a write-once-read-many (WORM) model.
+It can help you prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely.
+- **S3 Object Versioning** - Enables you to keep multiple versions of an object in the same bucket.
+It helps protect against accidental deletions
+-

 **Amazon EC2 (Elastic Compute Cloud)** - Virtual servers, auto-scaling, load balancing, security groups, EBS volumes.
 Max 7 instances per AZ per group.